Northeast Corridor: Freight services

 Freight trains operate on parts of the NEC through trackage rights.
 Prior to the 1970s when Amtrak took over all passenger service, the NEC routinely saw lengthy freight trains sometimes numbering over one hundred cars traversing great lengths of the corridor.
 All freight operations ultimately came under the control of Penn Central in the late 1960s and later Conrail upon its formation in 1976, however Amtrak, whose ridership was steadily increasing began demanding heavier taxes for longer trains.
 Ultimately Conrail began reducing freight service to only small, local trains on certain sections of the corridor where most needed once longer freights began causing congestion and bigger delays with passenger service.

 Currently, Norfolk Southern Railway operates over the line south of Philadelphia.
 CSX Transportation has rights from New York to New Haven; in Massachusetts; and in Maryland from Landover, where its Landover Subdivision joins the NEC, to Bowie, where its Pope's Creek Subdivision leaves it.
 Between Philadelphia and New York, Conrail Shared Assets Operations operates as a local switching and terminal company for CSX and Norfolk Southern.
 The Providence and Worcester Railroad operates local freight service from New Haven into Rhode Island and has overhead trackage rights from New Haven to New York over the Hell Gate Bridge to Fresh Pond Junction.
 Additionally, the Canadian Pacific Kansas City and the New York and Atlantic Railway both have trackage rights over the Hell Gate Bridge in order to connect with their own routes near New York.

 Future NEC projects

+Frederick Douglass Tunnel

+In January 2010, $60 million was allocated under the American Recovery and Reinvestment Act to begin studying possible replacements to the Baltimore and Potomac Tunnel, a major bottleneck on the Northeast Corridor between Baltimore Penn Station and Washington, D.C.
+Dating back to the 1860s, the design and age of the tunnel limits trains to 30 mph, limits the installation of fire and safety systems, and requires costly maintenance to keep operational.
+The replacement tunnel is intended to allow speeds up to 100 mph as well as increasing capacity and safety.
+After preliminary and final design downselection in 2014 and 2016, respectively, and FRA approval in 2017, the replacement tunnel design was fully finalized in 2021, After receiving a $4.7 billion grant through the Infrastructure Investment and Jobs Act in November 2023, the construction contract was awarded to the Kiewit/J.F.
+Shea joint venture in February 2024 and construction work began later that month, with completion expected in 2035.